prasannax1/starships/README.md

 Ostensibly the *Photon* class is just the command section of the *Exodus* assembly.
 But The *Photon* class is a heavy cruiser comparable to the Excelsior in size and function.

-The *Photon* class has a variable geometry structure - The saucer section lowers down by about 20m to fit snugly into the main saucer of the *Exodus*.
-This lowering is also used to protect the vulnerable "neck" during tactical engagements at impulse.
+The *Photon* class has a variable geometry structure - The saucer section rises up by about 20m to allow the Photon to slide back from it's snug harness on top of the Aviary.

 Like the Excelsior, the *Photon* class is used in mainly two ways:
  * As a control ship - the Photon class captures and "holds" a part of space during tactical operations.
 This is helped by the multi-phaser array that the Photon class has and the two shuttlebays which can hold several fighter craft